Saghen/blink.cmp/README.md

       download = true,
       -- When downloading a prebuilt binary, force the downloader to resolve this version.
-If this is unset -- then the downloader will attempt to infer the version from the checked out git tag (if any).
+If this is unset -- then the downloader will attempt to infer the version from the checked out git tag (if any). force_version = nil,
-      --
-      -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. force_version = nil,
       -- When downloading a prebuilt binary, force the downloader to use this system triple.
 If this is unset -- then the downloader will attempt to infer the system triple from `jit.os` and `jit.arch`.
-      -- Check the latest release for all available system triples --
+      -- Check the latest release for all available system triples force_system_triple = nil,
-      -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. force_system_triple = nil,
     },
   },